-Before my first trip to the Northwestern Territories, I learned how little travel information was available.
-Even to get a good map wasn’t that easy.
-Plenty of travel guides and maps for Yukon/Alaska are available, but not much for the Northwest Territories.
+Before my first trip to the Northwestern Territories, I realized how little travel information was available.
+Even to get a good topo map wasn’t that easy.
+You will find plenty of travel guides and maps for Yukon/Alaska, but there is not a big selection for the Northwest Territories.
 To have a good map is crucial when you travel to remote places.

 South Slave Region

 South Slave is the land of grand skies and lonesome highways, big rivers and waterfalls.
 Here the fish have never tasted a lure and the buffalo still run free.
 It is the land of modern pioneers.
 Most places south of Yellowknife are accessible by road, either from Yellowknife itself or by the long drive up from the south.